Decoding the current ratio: Your guide to understanding business liquidity

 Current ratio vs. quick ratio: What’s the difference?

-While the current ratio gives you a good overall picture, the quick ratio, also known as the acid-test ratio, focuses more narrowly on a company’s most liquid assets—those that can be turned into cash quickly.
+While the current ratio provides a good overall picture, the quick ratio, also known as the acid-test ratio, focuses more narrowly on a company’s most liquid assets—those that can quickly turn into cash.
 The quick ratio is like the current ratio, but it leaves out inventory, which can be harder to convert into cash on short notice.

 Here’s the formula for the quick ratio: